AlbinoGazelle/albinogazelle.github.io/content/library.md

 ---
 ## Welcome to my library.

-This is where I store every link, book, or video that I feel like has had an great impact my life.
+This is where I store every link, book, or video that I feel like has had an impact my life.

 ### Books